eslint/eslint/docs/src/contribute/pull-requests.md

 Fixes #1234
 ```

 The first line of the commit message (the summary) must have a specific format.
-Although this format is not enforced by our build tools, it will be used to generate the title of a pull request, which will be checked when the pull request is submitted.
+This format is checked by our build tools.
+Although the commit message is not checked directly, it will be used to generate the title of a pull request, which will be checked when the pull request is submitted.

 The `tag` is one of the following: